avyas26/kubernetes-the-hard-way-on-azure/docs/05-kubernetes-configuration-files.md

 # Generating Kubernetes Configuration Files for Authentication

-In this lab you will generate [Kubernetes configuration files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), also known as kubeconfigs, which enable Kubernetes clients to locate and authenticate to the Kubernetes API Servers.
+In this lab we will generate [Kubernetes configuration files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), also known as kubeconfigs, which enable Kubernetes clients to locate and authenticate to the Kubernetes API Servers.

 ## Client Authentication Configs

-In this section you will generate kubeconfig files for the `controller manager`, `kubelet`, `kube-proxy`, and `scheduler` clients and the `admin` user.
+In this section we will generate kubeconfig files for the `controller manager`, `kubelet`, `kube-proxy`, and `scheduler` clients and the `admin` user.

 ### Kubernetes Public IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
 To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.

-Retrieve the `kubernetes-the-hard-way` static IP address:
+Retrieve the static IP address.
+We had created this in [Provisioning Compute Resources](02-compute-resources.md#Kubernetes-Public-IP-Address) lab.

 ```shell
 az network public-ip show -g kubernetes -n kubernetes-pip --query "ipAddress" -otsv